Author: Dr. Jean-Paul Rodrigue

 - Traffic balance.
 On a daily basis, passenger flows tend to be in equilibrium, irrespective of the distance involved (e.g. commuting or air transportation).
-For freight, market imbalances produce empty flows that require the repositioning of assets such as trucks or containers.
+For freight, market imbalances produce empty flows that require repositioning assets such as trucks or containers.

 - Reliability.
 Although freight traffic increasingly demands quality service, delays (diversion from posted schedules) are unacceptable for passengers.

-- Sharing routes favors passenger traffic, with passenger trains often given priority or trucks excluded from specific areas at certain times of the day.
+- Sharing routes.
+Favors passenger traffic, with passenger trains often given priority or trucks excluded from specific areas at certain times of the day.

 5. A Growing Divergence

 It has already been mentioned that passenger services have become separated from freight operations in the maritime sector.
 Ferry services are the exception, where ro-ro ships on high-frequency services adapt to the needs of both passenger and freight market segments.
 These ferry ships can transport cars, buses, and trucks carrying freight with the respective proportions determined by the demand.
-Deep-sea passenger travel is dominated by cruise shipping, which has no freight-handling capabilities, and bulk and general cargo ships rarely have an interest or the ability to transport passengers.
+Deep-sea passenger travel is dominated by cruise shipping, which has no freight-handling capabilities and cargo ships rarely have an interest or the ability to transport passengers.

 d.
 Air transport